syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Sorting.md

 {% endhighlight %}
 {% highlight vb %}
-Dim viewModel As ViewModel = New ViewModel() AddHandler Me.DataGrid.SortColumnsChanged, AddressOf DataGrid_SortColumnsChanged
+Dim viewModel As ViewModel = New ViewModel() AddHandler Me.dataGrid.SortColumnsChanged, AddressOf dataGrid_SortColumnsChanged

-Private Sub DataGrid_SortColumnsChanged(ByVal sender As Object, ByVal e As SortColumnsChangedEventArgs)
+Private Sub dataGrid_SortColumnsChanged(ByVal sender As Object, ByVal e As SortColumnsChangedEventArgs)
     Dim OrderedSource As IEnumerable(Of OrderInfo) = viewModel.Orders

     For Each sortColumn In Me.dataGrid.View.SortDescriptions